fenago/katacoda-scenarios/apache-spark/apache-spark-joins-sql-operations/steps/6/text.md

 **Step 5:** We now have our views.
 All we need to do now is to perform the join.
 We can join this using the SQL query as shown below.

-val joinedDf = spark.sql("SELECT * FROM movies JOIN ratings ON movies.movieId = ratings.movieId”
+val joinedDf = spark.sql("SELECT * FROM movies JOIN ratings ON movies.movieId = ratings.movieId"

 Finally, let us call the show method on our joinedDf dataFrame and run the program.